Loading...

 video = ffmpeg_streaming.input('CAMERA NAME OR SCREEN NAME', capture=True)

-Consult the FFmpeg documentation for capturing webcams and desktops.
+NOTE: Consult the FFmpeg documentation for capturing webcams and desktops.

 DASH (Dynamic Adaptive Streaming over HTTP)

-Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH,allows high-quality streaming over the internet by segmenting content into short HTTP-based file downloads.
+Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH, allows high-quality streaming over the internet by segmenting content into short HTTP-based file downloads.
 Clients can choose the segment with the highest bitrate suitable for their network conditions, resulting in a seamless playback experience.
 Learn more

 Creating DASH Files: